opensafely/documentation/docs/study-def-dates.md

 As well as specifying dates explicitly with e.g., `on_or_before="2019-12-31"`, you can use the date expressions discussed above.

+### Setting date ranges to filter out 'impossible' dates

+You should be aware that events can be recorded in clinical systems without a date:
+- These default to "1900-01-01" in OpenSAFELY but other dates around and before this date are also possible.
+- These often relate to demographic information; and sometimes events or diagnoses (e.g. Asthma), which may have been imported from other systems, originally recorded on paper, or reported by patients relating to past experiences but not knowing the precise date.
-You should be aware that "impossible" dates are sometimes recorded by accident in clinical systems; for example dates far in the future, or in the distant past, or before a patient was born.
-You should take this into account in your analysis; for example, you might want to discard blood pressure values that are in the future, but you might want to keep an ethnicity category as these are less likely to change over time.
+- In addition, occasionally "impossible" dates may be recorded by accident; for example far in the future, or before a patient was born.

+You should take this into account in your analysis; for example, you might want to discard blood pressure values that are in the future, but you might want to keep an ethnicity category which was recorded with no date, as these are less likely to change over time.

 ## Index Dates